Matsumi Kanemitsu

-Matsumi "Mike" Kanemitsu (May 28, 1922- May 11, 1992) was a Japanese-American painter who was also proficient in Japanese style sumi and lithography.
+Matsumi "Mike" Kanemitsu (May 28, 1922 – May 11, 1992) was a Japanese-American painter who was also proficient in Japanese style sumi and lithography.

 Early life

 Kanemitsu was born to Japanese parents in Ogden, Utah on May 28, 1922.
 At age three, he was taken to Japan and grew up in a suburb of Hiroshima with his grandparents.
 He returned to the United States in 1940 and enlisted in the United States Army in 1941 at Fort Douglas, at which point he renounced his Japanese citizenship and became solely an American citizen.
-He was arrested after the attack on Pearl Harbor, and interned.
-While interned, he began drawing with supplies provided by the American Red Cross.
-After his release, Kanemitsu enlisted in the Army and served as a hospital assistant in Europe.
+He was arrested after the attack on Pearl Harbor and interrogated then released.
+In the following years he was detained in army camps in the Midwest (including Fort Douglas, Utah, and Fort Riley).
+While incarcerated, he began drawing portraits and decorating with supplies provided by the American Red Cross.
+After his release, Kanemitsu volunteered for service overseas and served as a hospital assistant in France.

 Career

 In 1946, Kanemitsu was discharged from the Army and undertook formal art education with Fernand Léger in Paris, with Karl Metzler in Baltimore, and with Yasuo Kuniyoshi at the Art Students League of New York beginning in 1951.
 Among the jobs he took to support himself while in art school was a position as director of entertainment in a Baltimore gambling hall, where he oversaw the striptease dancers.

 Though he painted representational works in the early 1950s, Kanemitsu is generally considered a second-generation abstract expressionist.
 Later in the 1950s, with the support of Frank O'Hara and Harold Rosenberg, he was able to show his work at the Museum of Modern Art, the Whitney Museum, and the Radich Gallery.
 He is best known for his non-objective paintings, which are often hard-edge.

 While at the Art Students League he associated with artists such as Paul Jenkins, Warren Brandt, Jackson Pollock, Lee Krasner, Robert Motherwell, Willem and Elaine de Kooning, and others.
 By 1958 he was firmly entrenched in abstract expressionism and was close with Norman Bluhm.
 In the 1950s and early 60s he received two Longview Foundation awards and a Ford Foundation Fellowship to practice lithography at the Tamarind Lithography Workshop in Los Angeles.